Faculty & Staff

 Connie is a Waldorf alumna who grew up in Southern California.
 She attended California State University, Northridge, graduating magna cum laude with a BA in Journalism and Public Relations and a Minor in Sociology.
 For more than 14 years, Connie worked with various PR agencies and non-profit organizations in conjunction with high-profile clients within the entertainment industry in Los Angeles.
 After the birth of her first child, Connie became the Administrator for the Waldorf Institute of Southern California (WISC), an AWSNA accredited teacher-training program, which opened a door that inspired her to work more deeply in the educational field.
 During her time at WISC, Connie had two more children and ultimately followed her passion for education.
 She began working toward her Waldorf teacher certification and subsequently attended the University of Southern California (USC) where she received her MA in Teaching, summa cum laude.
 In 2015, Connie and her family happily moved to Oregon and immediately fell in love with the Pacific Northwest.
 Connie is a lifelong learner who never misses a moment to learn more about people and life, giving credit to the blessing of having a Waldorf education.
 She enjoys working with fiber arts, knitting, cooking, jogging, snowboarding and yoga/meditating; but nothing tops spending quality time with her three lovely children and her best friend, who happens to be her husband.

-Meghan recently moved to Portland from Colorado with her family and her two daughters joined PWS.
+Meghan received her B.A. in Journalism from Washington and Lee University and her M.A. in Teaching Languages from the University of Southern Mississippi.
+Before moving to Portland in 2015, Meghan ran her own photography business that, in addition to photographing weddings, involved creating, marketing and running a successful online photography school.
 In addition to her Admissions work, she teaches ESL in the High School, and has taught in Poland, Venezuela and the United States.
 Her favorite assignment was creating an English language program for Sherpas at the climbing school at Mount Everest base camp.
-Meghan is also a professional photographer who loves photographing people and events.
 In her free time, Meghan loves to hike, ski, travel and explore.

 Grace joined the PWS community in 2002, when her family moved to Portland and she entered the seventh grade just weeks before winter break.
 She graduated 5 ½ years later as a proud member of the PWHS Class of 2008.
 Grace received her B.A. in Spanish from Whitman College in Walla Walla, WA and moved back to Portland in time to watch her little sister graduate from PWHS in 2013.
 That fall, she was offered the opportunity to work with the Enrollment Team and she is so happy to be back at PWS.
 Since then, her work has continued to broaden and deepen, and she is grateful for the opportunity to support so many facets of this school and community.
 She loves cooking, reading, knitting and crafts of all kinds, and is trying to make up her mind what kind of Waldorf thing she wants to learn next.